gustavz/realtime_object_detection/README.md

 - first change all paths and variables inside `config_tools.sh` to your needs / according to your system
 - When using **the first time** run: `source config_tools.sh` and in the same terminal **run only once** `source build_tools.sh` to build the tools. this will take a while. <br />
 - For all following uses first run: `source build_tools.sh`(due to the exported variables) and after that you are able to run the wanted scripts **always from the same terminal** with `source script.sh`.
+- All scripts log the terminal output to `test_results/`

 ## Setup: